exportarts/angular-universal-utils/README.md

 (similar to [this example](https://github.com/angular/universal-starter/blob/master/server.ts#L22)).

 Optionally, a simple sitemap can be generated.
-This feature is really basic at the moment and more configuration options will eventaully be available.
+This feature is really basic at the moment and more configuration options will eventually be available.

+The easiest way is to run the function with `ts-node`.
+Alternatively, you can build it with webpack and run it with regular `node`.

 ## Dependency Management